gBloxy/modern-minesweeper/README.md

 ## Contributing

-If you encounter any issues, have suggestions, or need support, please don't hesitate to reach out by creating an issue in the repository or leaving a comment on the itch.io page.
+If you encounter any issues, have suggestions, or need support, please don't hesitate to reach out by creating an issue in the repository.
 All feedbacks are welcome.

 ## Credits